 ISC English literature –Desiderata by Max Ehrmann

 Introduction ..
 The poem written by Max Ehrmann came to the limelight long after the author had departed from the world.
 This appears strange how such a piece of brilliant literary work escaped public attention when Max Ehrmann was still alive.
-The poem, written as an advice from a father to his growing up daughter to face the rough and tumble of this world stands out for its simplicity, its pure-like-pearl exhortation, and its tenderness.
+The poem, written as an advice from a father to his growing up daughter elaborates the best path to cope with to the rough and tumble of this world.
+The poem stands out for its simplicity, its pure-like-pearl exhortation, and its tenderness.
 The poem radiating love and wisdom aims to pave the way for the daughter who, obviously has grown up in the secured domestic environment, and has not faced the stark realities of life.
 The advices given are so apt and so useful.
 The world has changed a lot since the poem was written almost a century ago, but the poem has not lost its relevance even a bit.

 The poem …

 and remember what peace there may be in silence.

 Meaning ..The speaker wants his ward to enter life in this world quietly and with minimum fuss.
 The world is already so full of noise, hustle and bustle.
 In making a conscious effort to remain quiet, one can enjoy the pleasures of peace.

 Deeper meaning ..
 The world has no dearth of chest-beating rancorous people.
 The noisy environment seems to suit those who can beat their own drums ever louder, and scream to make themselves heard.
 But, that’s not the way to go.
 One can always stand up to one’s convictions and practices through silent, but dogged clinging to one’s beliefs and ideals.
 There is no need for publicity to assert oneself.

 be on good terms with all persons.

 Meaning ..
 Don’t surrender, don’t cede ground unnecessarily and be firm.
 At the same time, don’t ruffle others’ feathers, be friendly, and be sociable.